Boris Johnson urged to outline Covid plans as rest of UK brings in new rules

 Across England, 6,902 patients were in hospital with Covid-19 on December 21 – the highest number since November 10 and up 7% week-on-week.

-Ministers are set to announce a series of measures aimed at curbing the spread of the Omicron variant of Covid-19.

-PA understands these could include urging people to limit contacts in domestic settings to three households by way of guidance, and limits on the numbers of people at tables in hospitality settings.
+While nightclubs must close, other restrictions are coming into effect on the rest of the hospitality sector.
+People must remain seated for table service, while table numbers will be limited to six.

-A work from home message is due to be bolstered and legislation will be introduced to require social distancing in the workplace.
+Ministers also agreed that sporting events can continue with no limits on capacity, while the work from home message will be bolstered and legislation introduced to require social distancing in offices and similar typed workplaces.

-Northern Ireland sporting events can continue with no limits on capacities but this will be reviewed on December 30.

 In Wales, new measures were unveiled at a press conference from Mr Drakeford.